 Lisa is involved in a variety of teaching across all 5 years of the veterinary undergraduate course.
 Her teaching encompasses facilitation of small group case-based learning, scientific writing,… read more

 Lisa is involved in a variety of teaching across all 5 years of the veterinary undergraduate course.
 Her teaching encompasses facilitation of small group case-based learning, scientific writing, communication skills and ethics.
-She teaches evidence-based medicine, clinical epidemiology and clinical pathology to final year students on rotation.
+She teaches evidence-based medicine, clinical epidemiology, clinical pathology and shelter medicine to final year students on rotation.

 Her professional interests are in clinical pathology, clinical epidemiology, evidence-based medicine, shelter medicine and feline medicine, in particular, hyperthyroidism and diabetes.